thirdweb-dev/react/docs/react.useminttoken.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Use this to mint a new NFT on your ERC20 contract
+Use this to mint new tokens on your  contract

 <b>Signature:</b>